yuquan23459/PdfiumAndroid/README.md

 The demo app (for not modified lib) is [here](https://github.com/mshockwave/PdfiumAndroid-Demo-App)

-Forked specially for use with modified PdfViewPager project.
+Forked specially for use with [PdfViewPager](https://github.com/barteksc/PdfViewPager) project.

 ## Changes in this fork:
 * Added method for rendering PDF page on bitmap